Grim Fandango: Plot

 The game is divided into four acts, each taking place on November 2 (the Day of the Dead) in four consecutive years.

 Manuel "Manny" Calavera is a travel agent at the Department of Death in the city of El Marrow, forced into his job to work off a debt "to the powers that be".
 Manny is frustrated with being assigned clients that must take the four-year journey due to their poor living choices and is threatened to be fired by his boss, Don Copal, if he does not come up with better clients.
 Manny steals a client, Mercedes "Meche" Colomar, from his successful co-worker Domino Hurley.
 The Department computers assign Meche to the four-year journey even though Manny believes she should have a guaranteed spot on the "Number Nine" luxury express train due to her pureness of heart in her life.
-After setting Meche on her way, Manny investigates further and finds that Domino and Don have been rigging the system to deny many clients Double N tickets, hoarding them for the boss of the criminal underworld, Hector LeMans.
+When Manny goes to his boss while asking Meche to wait for him fixing the issue, Meche starts her journey on foot herself.
+Don Copal uses it as a reason to arrest Manny.
+Manny is freed from arrest and sprouting by Salvador "Sal" Limones, the leader of the small underground organization the Lost Souls Alliance (LSA), who warns him of Domino and Don rigging the system to deny many clients Double N tickets, hoarding them for the boss of the criminal underworld, Hector LeMans.
 LeMans then sells the tickets at an exorbitant price to those that can afford it.
+Sal recruits Manny to help LSA by setting up a system of pigeon mail and providing the group with biometrics of Manny in order to access the computer systems of the Department.
 Manny recognizes that he cannot stop Hector at present and instead, with the help of his driver and speed demon Glottis, he tries to find Meche on her journey in the nearby Petrified Forest.
-During the trip, Manny encounters Salvador "Sal" Limones, the leader of the small underground organization the Lost Souls Alliance (LSA), who is aware of Hector's plans and recruits Manny to help.
 Manny arrives at the small port city of Rubacava and finds that he has beaten Meche there, and waits for her to arrive.

 A year passes, and the city of Rubacava has grown.
 Manny now runs his own nightclub off a converted automat near the edge of the Forest.
-Manny learns from Olivia Ofrenda, the owner of the beatnik Blue Casket nightclub, that Don has been sprouted for letting the scandal be known and that Meche was recently seen with Domino leaving the port.
+Manny sees Meche leaving the port with Domino, but when he tries to stop them, he is stopped by Meche.
+Manny learns from Olivia Ofrenda, the owner of the beatnik Blue Casket nightclub, that Don has been sprouted for letting the scandal be known.